mole99/tt06-tiny-shader/README.md

 - `X` - X position of the current pixel
 - `Y` - Y position of the current pixel
-- `TIME` - Increases with the frame number.
+- `TIME` - Increases at 7.5 Hz, before it overflow it counts down again.
 - `USER` - Value that can be set via the SPI interface.

 ### Output